gem-pasteur/PanACoTA/doc/source/starting.rst

     git pull         # update source code to the new version ./make upgrade   # upgrade to the new version

+.. note:: If you have permission issues, and installed the package as root, use ``sudo`` before the second command line (``sudo ./make upgrade``) to upgrade.
+Or, if you installed the package locally, use ``./make upgrade --user`` to upgrade this local version.

 Cleaning dependencies